KSTARK007/hnsw-ada-ef/README.md

 # HNSW Ada-ef - Adaptive efsearch configuration to approximately achieve declarative recall
-A lightweight addon for HNSWlib that provides adaptive efsearch configuration, enabling declarative recall instead of manually setting efsearch.
-Ada-ef automatically adjusts the ef value for each incoming vector query, preventing both over-searching (excessively large ef for simple queries) and under-searching (insufficient ef for complex queries).
+A lightweight add-on to HNSWlib that enables adaptive efSearch configuration on a per-query basis, enabling declarative recall instead of manually setting efsearch.
+Ada-ef automatically adjusts the ef value for each incoming vector query, preventing both over-searching (excessively large ef for simple queries that require small efSearch to reach recall target) and under-searching (insufficient efSearch for hard queries that require large efSearch to reach recall target).

 ## Reproducing the Experiments